benknoble/benknoble.github.io/_posts/2018-06-28-til-day-match-0-9--regex.md

 doing (Slack, email, web, even getting my [Dotfiles][] setup), I felt much better.

-Ubuntu terminal even supports truecolor and italics out of the box!
+Ubuntu's terminal even supports truecolor and italics out of the box!

 ## Tickle

 Yes, it's really pronounced that way.
 Apparently the language is revered for both it's simplicity and it's use in networking situations.
-I wouldn't know; we use it for some test suits (part of gash, the whole setup was never explained to me).
+I wouldn't know; we use it for some test suites (part of gash, the whole setup was never explained to me).
 And today I had to use a little to fix a broken build.

-It was broken because of...
+It was broken because of…

 ## Regex ! :tada:

-[You know what they say...][regex]
+[You know what they say…][regex]

 So, here's the deal.
 Like I said, I'm not going to give a tutorial on regex.
 The manpages are actually pretty good at it.
 But I am going to point you to them,